Who can register?

 Where is the starting line?

-The starting line is on Avenue Libergierright in the centre of Reims, opposite the Cathedral!
+The starting line is on Rue Libergier right in the centre of Reims, at the intersection with Rue des Capucins, in the center of Reims and facing the Cathedral.

 Where is the finish line?

-The finish line is on Boulevard Lundy (near the Halles Boulingrin).
+The finish line is on Boulevard Lundy, at the intersection with Rue Coquebert.

 How does the timekeeping work?